 - In 2014, Zimbabwe added the Indian Rupee as legal tender

-Want to see how far your Indian Rupee will take you?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your INR will go?
+Check out our India Travel Money Guide for expert tips and destination costs.

 Why exchange with Travel Money Oz